adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 Whilst it's not a steep learning curve, it's still something you might want to consider.
 Onboarding for candidates that don't have knowledge of CSS preprocessors or the workflows around them, might be hindered.
 The recruitment net might be a little smaller for it too.
 It is minor, but AISB still worthy of consideration.

-## Another tool to the tech stack

-Every tool added is something that we now have to setup, work with, work around, upgrade, maintain, monitor and rely on, which slows us down

-## Even more tooling necessary

-CSS linters (command line, htc or IDE) are commonly available.
-LESS specific either not readily available and that slows us down.
-Also highlighting tools.
-Even if they are available still got overhead in (yes i admit), one time setup but still.
-What if your favourite editor doesn't have it?

 ## Maintainence issues

-Sprinkling for example @brandRed all over the place is actually worse than the CSS forced equivalent.
-What if the colour changes from red to something else.
-Have to do a search and replace anyway.
-Might as well have been a hex code sprinkled or better yet, comma delimit a single selector.
-Only update in one place.

-## File size deceiving.

-Elaborate
+Taking an example I have seen recently, sprinkling a variable *brandRed*, instead of `#ff0000` all over various CSS files is not really advantageous.
+If the colour changes to something that isn't a red then you have to do a search and replace anyway, and quite honestly how difficult is that?
+Anyway, there are alternative ways which I will discuss later.

-## But what about variables, mixins and nesting...
+## What about variables, mixins, nesting?

+What about them ha!

 ### Variables